alexdenker/SteerableConditionalDiffusion/README.md

 K: dimensions of the LoRA model
 r: number of adaptation iteration per sampling step
 lr: learning rate for LoRA
-skip: skip the adaptation at certain sampling steps (increase sampling step, but reduce performance)
+skip: skip the adaptation at some sampling steps
+    (increase sampling time, but reduce performance)
+    skip=1: adaptation is performed at every step
 gamma: strength of the regularisation in the conditional step
 alphatv: optional, strength of the additional TV regularisation
 ```